19 years ago - Virgil Ovid Hawkins is born.

 4 years ago - 15-year-old Virgil is subjected to a contaminated gene bomb, gaining his electrical powers taking the superhero identity Static.
 Soon, he joins Young Justice.

-1 year ago - 18-year-old Virgil goes to the Homeworld of the Titans of Myth with all the surviving Titans to save Donna Troy, where he his recruited by Roy Harper for the Outsiders.
+1 year ago - 18-year-old Virgil goes to the Homeworld of the Titans of Myth with all the surviving Titans to save Donna Troy.
+He starts college, studying quantum mathematics.

 Static is such a great character.
 A whole generation grew up watching him in his own animated series, and it's often wondered why this absolute fan favorite has never had a much larger role to play in DC's mythology.
 The answer, weirdly, is because of licencing.
 DC's ability to use Milestone characters like Static was a bit of a roundabout journey.
 This is actually very much in the character's favor; Since DC doesn't fully own the character, his parent company actually works to regulate how he's used.
 While this means that Static has been able to retain the fantastic ideas and personality that make him such a beloved character, he also hasn't been able to appear in DC's history and mythology as much as he deserves.
 We however can use him as much as we want, which turns out is quite a lot.